 The Humanist Action: Ghana approach emphasizes close collaboration with a grassroots partner organization not just because it embodies humanist ideals but also because it is more effective and sustainable.

 In the communities where HA: Ghana works, the program is built to minimize the visibility of its volunteers and maximize the visibility of its partner organization, because the face of change should always be a local one.
 The narrative that sustainable change comes from within the community is itself revolutionary and empowering because it counters centuries of colonial and internalized racism.

 Even as HA: Ghana tries to hide behind the scenes in the local context, it must build a strong platform for international storytelling to raise awareness about the work HA: Ghana and its partners are doing.
 Telling this story responsibly means letting the words and ideas of the locals speak for themselves.
 It means never exploiting images or stories of suffering in order to raise money for the program.
 And it means focusing on images and stories of resilience and happiness, not just hardship.

-HA: Ghana has the responsibility to counteract the unrelenting hardship narrative that the media and other organizations often tell about the places where HA: Ghana works.
+HA: Ghana believes it has the responsibility to counteract the unrelenting hardship narrative that the media and other organizations often tell about the places where HA: Ghana works.
 Such monolithic storytelling is irresponsible and harmful.
 For more on the danger of a single story, see Chimamanda Ngozi Adichie's TED talk.